Dimorphotheca pluvialis aka Cape Rain Daisy

 Cape Rain Daisy, Cape Marigold, Weather Prophet

-How to care for Cape Rain Daisy
+How difficult is it to take care of Cape Rain Daisy

 With its straightforward care requirements, Cape Rain Daisy is a hassle-free plant that anyone can enjoy.